South China tiger: Behavior and ecology

 The tiger is an obligate carnivore.
 It prefers hunting large ungulates, frequently kills wild boar, and occasionally hog deer, muntjac and gray langur.
 Small prey species such as porcupines, hares and peafowl form a very small part in its diet.
 Domestic livestock is preyed upon in areas of human encroachment.
 In the former range of the South China tiger additional tiger prey species may have included serow, tufted deer and sambar.
 In most cases, tigers approach prey from the side or behind from as close a distance as possible and grasp the prey's throat to kill it.
 Then they drag the carcass into cover, occasionally over several hundred meters, to consume it.
 The nature of the tiger's hunting method and prey availability results in a "feast or famine" feeding style: they often consume 18–40 kg of meat at one time.

 Tigers mate at any time of the year but breeding is most common from the end of November to the first half of April.
 Males are ready to begin mating at 5 years old and females at 4 years old.
 Offspring is born 103 days after mating.
 Three to six young are born in a den.
 They are born blind and weigh between 780 and 1600 g.
 They are suckled at least for the first 8 weeks.
 The mother teaches them to hunt when they are 6 months old.
 At the age of 18 to 24 months, the cubs separate from their mother.

-Man-eating tiger attacks on humans in South China increased dramatically in the Ming and Qing dynasties with vast human population growth and the consequent encroachment into tiger habitats.
+Man-eating tiger attacks on humans in South China increased dramatically after the 16TH century with vast human population growth and the consequent encroachment into tiger habitats.
 About 500 attacks took place during this period, with the average frequency being nearly once per year.
 According to historical records, all these attacks resulted in deaths numbering from several to over 1,000.

 In 1957, a tiger allegedly attacked and killed 32 people in Hunan province.